Skoffie/dsti-devops-2021-fall/modules/08.monitoring/lab.md

 ## Objectives

 1. Quickstart with Istio
-2. Route requests
+2. Install and use Prometheus
-3. Traffic shifting (canary rollout)
+3. Install and use Grafana

 ## Before starting